clu-ling/logx-reader/docs/dev/test.md

 # Testing

-Tests should be developed before the rules, follow the `Developing Tests` section below.

-When developing rules, tests can be run using the following command:
+Tests should be developed before rules.
+When developing rules, tests can be run using the command:

 ```bash
 sbt cleanTest
 ```

 **NOTE: This command first copies the grammars to the `src` files before running the tests.
+To run the tests without updating the rules use the command ```sbt test```.

 ## Developing Tests